cs107e/cs107e.github.io/guides/bootloader.md

 *Written by Pat Hanrahan*

-By now, you have been performing the following song and dance to run bare metal programs on the Raspberry Pi.

-1 Power off the Raspberry Pi

-2 Remove the SDHC card

-3 Insert the SDHC card into laptop card slot

-4 Mount the SDHC card

-5 Copy your binary file to `kernel.img`

-6 Eject the SDHC card

-7 Insert the SDHC card into the Raspberry PI

-8 Power on the Raspberry Pi

-This takes a fair amount of time, and doesn't take long before it becomes quite tedious.
-Repeatedly inserting and removing SDHC also can wear out the SDHC connectors in your laptop and the Raspberry Pi.

-A better method is to use a *bootloader.*
-The bootloader is installed on the SDHC card as `kernel.img`.
+In the [SDHC card guide](../sd.md), you should have installed a bootloader on the SDHC card as `kernel.img`.
 When the Raspberry Pi runs, the bootloader is run.
-THe bootloader listens on the serial port for commands to load a program into memory on the Pi.
+The bootloader listens on the serial port for commands to load a program into memory on the Pi.
 After the program is loaded,
 the bootloader jumps to the start address of the program,